 First, assume that σ^ exists and that M has been obtained from N by an SNPR+.
 Then M and N' have the same four differences as listed above for N and N' with the exception that either leaf 2 or 3 (but not both) is possibly a descendant of two reticulations in M. Suppose that M is indeed obtained from N by (i) subdividing the edge directed into 1 with a new vertex u, subdividing the edge directed into 2 with a new vertex v, and adding the new edge (u, v), or (ii) subdividing the edge directed into 1 with a new vertex u, subdividing the edge directed into 3 with a new vertex v, and adding the new edge (u, v).
-In both cases, it is easy to check that it requires two SNPR operations to transform M into a network, say M^ , in which leaf 1 is not a descendant of any reticulation and leaves 2 and 3 are descendants of two reticulations.
-However, $M^ \neq N'$ and, so, it takes at least three SNPR operations to transform M into N'.
+Then M would equal either the network M_1 or M_2 shown in Figure 7.
+In both cases, it requires two SNPR operations to transform M into a network, say M^ , in which leaf 1 is not a descendant of any reticulation and leaves 2 and 3 are descendants of two reticulations.
+One such M^ is shown in Figure 7.
+However, $M^ \neq N'$ and, so, it would take in total at least three SNPR operations to transform M into N'.
 Now, suppose that M is obtained from N by an SNPR+ other than (i) or (ii).
-Then, it is easy to see that it takes again at least three SNPR operations to transform M into N'.
+With similar observations as above we note that again at least three SNPR operations are necessary to transform M into N'.
 Hence, we conclude that M has not been obtained from N by an SNPR+.